jpbelo/setup-enviro/config-local.md

-Now to set up Apache to handle anything with a .dev suffix from a matching directory from my Sites dir.
+Now to make Apache handle any request from a .test TLD and match it to the corresponding directory in the Sites dir.